slepix/linode-ccm-pub/README.md

 terraform apply
 ```

-Terraform will output the VM's public IP address and the database host.
-Provisioning takes approximately 5–10 minutes (the managed database takes the most time).
+Provisioning takes approximately 10–15 minutes.
+The managed PostgreSQL cluster takes the most time to become available.

-#### 4. Access the application
+### 4. Access the application

-Once provisioning completes, the frontend is available at:

-- Without SSL: `http://<vm-ip>` (or the Linode rDNS hostname shown in the output)
-- With SSL: `https://<your-domain>` (if `ssl_email` was set)

-#### Terraform Outputs
+Terraform prints outputs when the apply completes:

 | Output | Description |
 |--------|-------------|